klamma/ar-for-eu-book/_pages/chapters/3Dscanning-animation.md

 {% include autoRelativePath.html %}

+This tutorial will familiarize you with 3D scanning and animation.
+We will work on constructing a 3D character, including the steps of obtaining a 3D scan of a human, converting it into a low-polygonal 3D model, cleaning the data (both 3D models and textures), and animating it to be ready for an Augmented Reality application.

 ## Contents
 - [Part 1.
 3D scanning](#part-1-3D-scanning)
 - [Part 2.
 Converting a 3D scan into a low-polygonal 3D model with R3DS Wrap](#part-2-wrap)